Travelling in Thailand

 I arrived in Bangkok after a 15 hour flight from London Heathrow.
 A 3pm flight and a three hour stop over at Doha meant that I arrived in Bangkok at lunchtime the following day.
 If you can sleep on the plane I highly recommend it.
 You won’t want to miss a thing in Bangkok.

 I would recommend a two day stop over in this huge city, no longer.
 It is extremely tiring but you can do it all in a couple of days.
+Travelling takes a lot out of you.
+You want to make sure you have all your essentials with you and a priority is keeping it all safe and in one place.

 We also took a trip on foot to visit many of the temples around Bangkok.
 My favourite was Wat Pho, the Buddhist temple complex and home of the famous reclining Buddha.
 It is an unbelievable 15m high and 46m long!
 You can’t get a full photograph of it from any angle!
 It is completely gold and the sheer size of it took my breath away.
+If you want to know more about the city, check out this Bangkok travel blog.

 From Bangkok we took a bus to Kanchanaburi, famous for The Bridge Over The River Kwai.
 It is a part of the infamous Death Railway to Burma, built by prisoners of WW2.
 Over 100,000 POWs died whilst constructing the railway and it is a harrowing thought, especially when walking the length of the bridge on foot.